On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Introduction

-A key implication of our {\PSPACE}-hardness construction is the existence of polynomial-size extensive-form games in which any optimal \NFCE requires a correlation plan with exponentially large support, thereby suggesting that optimal \NFCE might not be succinctly representable.
-In comparison, we also consider the upper bound for the \textsc{Threshold} problem for Nash equilibrium and establish the following (the proof can be found in \Cref{sec:Nash ETR}):
+Interestingly, the proof of \Cref{thm:MaxNFCEisPspace-hard} relies on the construction of a polynomial-size extensive-form game in which any optimal \NFCE requires a correlation plan with exponentially large support, thereby suggesting that optimal \NFCE might not be succinctly representable.
+In comparison, we also consider the upper bound for the \Threshold problem for Nash equilibrium and establish the following in \Cref{sec:Nash}: